 Something that Amazon has learned to do very well over the years is recommend products that are similar or that have affinities with the item you're considering.
 Take that recommendation engine, apply it to the music you've listened to and you've got a service that recommends artists and albums you should check out, much like Pandora.
 Unlike Pandora, however, you can download songs to mobile devices for offline listening.
 As someone without an extensive mp3 library, this promises to make finding music for my long training runs a lot easier on my Android phone's data package.
 Expect those personalized recommendations to be a mix of both free streaming music and tracks and albums you'll need to pay for if you want to have a listen.

-In a very unscientific poll of friends, family and my fellow Brad's Dealers, reviews were on the positive side of lukewarm.
+In a very unscientific poll of friends, family and my Brad's Deals cohorts, reviews were on the positive side of lukewarm.
 Michael Ahene, Contributing Tech Editor for Brad's Deals, pointed out that the library currently doesn't include anything from Universal Music Group.
 "So you can't stream any free Lady GaGa or Jay-Z," Michael told me.
 Also missing are current megastars like Kanye West, Katy Perry, Sting, Rihanna, Robin Thicke and Taylor Swift.
 "On the bright side, you can stream all the Nickelback you want while you shop on Amazon."
 (The Verge notes that Amazon is in talks with Universal and very badly wants to add them to the mix, so that gaping hole in the selection may be filled sooner than you think.)

 Likewise, you're unlikely to find many new releases here, though you can buy new albums to add them to your digital library along side those well-curated playlists.
 The lack of new releases is also a common complaint with Prime Video, where new releases are generally available to rent or buy but won't be streaming for free anytime soon.
 "We're not claiming to have full coverage at this time," Steve Boom, Amazon's vice president of digital music, told the LA Times, adding that new music will be added monthly.
 And lest you think that Prime Music is going to be little better than your Dad's oldies station, there are plenty of 2013 releases in the mix.